-- · Stamp and registration duties
+- · stamp and registration duties

-- Disbursement under-provision
+- disbursement under-provision

-- Rebates or discounts, if mentioned in the invoice and are not the remuneration of a provision of the service of the debtor
+- rebates or discounts, if mentioned in the invoice and are not the remuneration of a provision of the service of the debtor (Cf. article 365.2 of the GTC).

 A certain number of operations are VAT exempted.
 The exemptions concern:

-- Health care - Unprocessed food - Education - Banking, insurance and reinsurance, (specific taxation applies) - Farming - Fishing activities - Operations related to exports of goods and services - Real estate transactions subject to registration duties - Import of goods whose supply is exempted of VAT etc. - Imports, deliveries and services performed for companies holding a prospecting/exploration hydrocarbon authorisation or mineral/petroleum substances prospecting permit and their subcontractors during the period of validity of the permit or authorisation and their renewals and during the development phase (Article 361-25 of the GTC- 2019 Amending Finance Law) - Deliveries and imports of agricultural equipment and agricultural works and services (until December 31, 2021).
-The list is jointly fixed by the ministers of finance and agriculture (Law n°2018-10 of March 30) - Equipment deliveries for the production of renewable energies and renewable energies deliveries through producers.
-The list is jointly fixed by the ministers of finance and renewable energies
+- health care - unprocessed food - education - banking, insurance and reinsurance, (specific taxation applies) - farming - fishing activities - operations related to exports of goods and services - real estate transactions subject to registration duties - import of goods whose supply is exempted of VAT etc. - imports, deliveries and services performed for companies holding a prospecting/exploration hydrocarbon authorisation or mineral/ petroleum substances prospecting permit and their subcontractors during the period of validity of the permit or authorisation and their renewals and during the development phase (Article 361 - 25 of the GTC - 2019 Amending Finance Law)

+- deliveries and imports of agricultural equipment and agricultural works and services (until December 31, 2021).
+The list is jointly fixed by the ministers of finance and agriculture (Law n°2018-10 of March 30) - equipment deliveries for the production of renewable energy and renewable energy deliveries through producers.
+The list is jointly fixed by the ministers of finance and renewable energy.
+This decree was issued on 28 May 2020.
+Based on the decree, the exemption is applicable to the equipment intended for the production of energy from solar, wind and biogas sources (photovoltaic solar panel, photovoltaic inverter, solar battery, charge regulator, etc.). - service provisions by approved tourist accommodations and media companies for the period October 1st, 2020 to December 31st, 2021.